 Yes - we looked into whether it would be possible to speed up the process by installing a stainless steel pool tank into the existing pool structure.
 However, these are generally used for smaller or temporary pools and where the pool is a new build, not an existing facility.
 We are also aware of reported problems with this type of installation, and our advisors have therefore recommended that we do not consider this option for London Fields Lido.

-Are any other repairs being done at same time?
+Are any other works being done at same time?

 Yes.
 Over the last two years the Council and GLL have been looking at options to improve the Lido by providing modern and efficient facilities that meet the demands and expectations of the local community.
 One of these options involves reconfiguring the indoor changing rooms and reception area.

 As the Lido has to close for the repair works, we want to improve the changing rooms and reception area at the same time.
-This will avoid another closure of the Lido in the future and allow it to open with some noticeable improvements after the closure period.
+This will involve removing some internal walls to make the foyer area brighter and more welcoming, avoiding another closure in the future and allowing it to open with some noticeable improvements.

 What are you doing to the indoor changing rooms?

-We had originally proposed converting the existing group changing rooms into a "village" / mixed gender changing area.
-However, in view of the concern from some current users about the village changing room layout, we are proposing a new design that maintains separate male and female changing areas, but enhances these spaces with lockers and individual cubicles, which are not currently available to users.
-In addition, the revised scheme will provide a new group changing cubicle for families.
+We are proposing a new design that maintains separate male and female changing areas, but enhances these spaces with lockers and individual cubicles, which are not currently available to users.
+The revised scheme will also provide:

 Were there any other suggestions during the consultation?